turingschool/accelerated-mod-0/calendar/index.md

     <li>Consider what you are currently using for a calendaring tool.
 If you don't have anything, Google Calendar is a great place to start.</li>
     <li>Using the Trello board as a guide, create calendar events for the rest of the work left in Mod 0 to map out how your time might be used the rest of this week.</li>
     <li>Add in any personal responsibilities you need to fulfill.</li>
-    <li>Add in a reminder to reflect and adjust your calendar (to document what happened in the _past_) - probably at the end of each day.
+    <li>Add in a reminder to reflect and adjust your calendar (to document what happened in the <em>past</em>) - probably at the end of each day.
 This will help you increase your awareness of where you spend your time.</li>
   </ul>
 </div>